Search results for

 Rita El Khoury / Android Authority

-Although I didn’t use my Google Maps Timeline multiple times a day, I was still glad it ran in the background and saved my movements all the time, so I could always turn to it and consult it when I had a question.
+Although I never really used my Google Maps Timeline multiple times a day, I was still glad it ran in the background and saved my movements all the time, no matter what phone I was using (and believe me, as a reviewer and tester, sometimes there were several!), so I could always turn to it and consult it when I had a question.

 Timeline helped me refresh long-lost memories as well as jog my memory about recent purchases or expenses.